 Would you like to allow your users to submit ratings in your forms?
 With the Rating field for WPForms, your users can share their opinions with you through an easy-to-use set of icons.

 In this tutorial, we’ll show you how to use the Rating field for WPForms.

 - Adding a Rating Field to Your Form

 - Customizing Rating Field Options

-After opening the form builder, you can look under the Fancy Fields section to find the Rating field.
-Simply click the field to add it to the form, or drag and drop it into your form’s preview area.
+After opening the form builder, look under the Fancy Fields section to find the Rating field.
+Simply click the field or drag and drop it into the preview area to add it to your form.

-Once the field is added, you can click on it to open its Field Options panel.
+Once you’ve added the field to your form, click on it in the preview area to open its Field Options panel.

-To adjust the scale or the maximum rating value, click the Scale dropdown.
-Here, you can choose to display anywhere from 2 to 10 icons within the rating field.
+To adjust the maximum rating value, click the Scale dropdown.
+Here, you can choose to display anywhere from 2 to 10 icons within the Rating field.

 By default, the Rating field will display star icons.
-However, in the Icon dropdown you can choose from any of the options listed below:
+However, using the Icon dropdown you can choose from any of the options listed below: